dmsalo/VSC-dsalo-Theme/README.md

 ---
 # Installation
+Using VS Code - Extensions, in search type `dsalo-vsc-theme`.
->Note: This extension is not yet been placed on the VS Code marketplace.
+>Install this extension from VS Code marketplace.

-## Installation using VSCode interface.
+## Installation from local using VSCode interface.
 Before install, be sure you are downloaded the package, unzip and locate the VSIX file.

 1. In Visual Studio Code, Click in Extesions button.